Ninjago: Seabound

 Seabound is the fourteenth season of the animated Ninjago television series (titled Ninjago: Masters of Spinjitzu before the eleventh season).
 The series was created by Michael Hegner and Tommy Andreasen.
 The season aired in April 2021, following The Island, which aired in March of the same year.
 It is followed by the fifteenth and final season, Crystalized.

 The season focuses on the main ninja character Nya.
 It follows the storyline of her elemental powers being disrupted and how this is connected to an ancient mythical creature.
-The plot involves the ninja characters Jay, Zane, PIXAL, and Lloyd journeying deep beneath the sea to explore the mystery behind Nya's elemental powers.
+The plot involves the ninja characters Jay, Zane, P.I.X.A.L., and Lloyd journeying deep beneath the sea to explore the mystery behind Nya's elemental powers.
 The season introduces two antagonists named Miss Demeanor and Prince Kalmaar, with the latter being the season's main antagonist.
 It is dedicated to Kirby Morrow, the voice actor for the character Cole, who died prior to the season's premiere.